MateiSapunaru/RGBCOLORdetector/README.md

 **Real-Time Color Detection**

 This project uses a webcam feed to detect and display the most prominent color in real-time.
 It identifies common colors like blue, green, red, yellow, orange, purple, cyan, and pink by analyzing the HSV (Hue, Saturation, Value) color space.
+It now includes a simple web interface built with Streamlit.
 Requirements

 To run this project, you'll need the following libraries:

   opencv-python
   numpy
+  streamlit

 **How It Works**